Australian Women's Register

 Summary

-Carmel Tebbutt has been a very successful ALP politician who made the transfer from the upper to the lower house of the New South Wales parliament.
-However, before she entered state politics Carmel was a councillor in the Marrickville Council from 1993- to date and their Deputy Mayor from 1995-1998.
-She entered state politics when she was elected to the New South Wales Legislative Council in 1998 and subsequently re-elected in 2003.
-During this time she served as Minister for Juvenile Justice (1999-2003), Minister for Ageing, Disability Services and Minister for Community Services (2003 –2005) and Minister for Education and Training (2005).
-Carmel Tebbutt resigned in August 2005 to run for the Marrickville by-election which she won.
-She was then appointed Minister for Education and Training (2005 – to date).
+Carmel Tebbutt was a very successful ALP politician who made the transfer from the upper to the lower house of the New South Wales parliament.
+However, before she entered state politics Carmel was a councillor in the Marrickville Council from 1993- 1998 and their Deputy Mayor from 1995-1998.
+She entered state politics when she was appointed to the New South Wales Legislative Council in 1998 and subsequently re-elected in 2003.
+During this time she served as Minister for Juvenile Justice (1999-2003), Minister for Ageing, Disability Services and Minister for Community Services (2003 -2005) and Minister for Education and Training (2005-2007).
+Carmel Tebbutt resigned from the Legislative Council in August 2005 to run for the seat of Marrickville in the Legislative Assembly by-election, which she won.
+She was then appointed Minister for Education and Training (2005 – 2008).
+In 2008 she became the state’s first female Deputy Premier and subsequently held the portfolios of Climate Change and Environment and in the Keneally Government, that of Health Minister.
+She retired from parliament at the 2015 election.

 Details